 crore or more, or turnover of Rs.
 1,000 crore or more or a net profit of

 Rs.
-5 crore or more during any financial year will be required to constitute
+5 crore or more during any financial year are required to constitute

 a corporate social responsibility (CSR) committee of the Board of

-Directors comprising three or more directors, at least one of
+Directors comprising three or more directors, at least one of whom

-comprising K. V Kamath (Chairperson), R. Seshasayee,
+Our CSR committee comprises K. V Kamath (Chairperson), R. Seshasayee,

-Kiran Mazumdar-Shaw and S. D. Shibulal.
+Kiran Mazumdar-Shaw and Dr. Vishal Sikka.
 The committee is responsible

-for formulating and monitoring the CSR policy of the Company The committee
+for formulating and monitoring the CSR policy of the Company.

-CSR activities, as per the provisions of the Companies Act, 2013, can
+CSR activities, as per the provisions of the Companies Act, 2013, may

 be undertaken by the Company through a registered trust or a registered

 Foundation'') as a not-for-profit trust.
-The Foundation will work
+The Foundation works closely

-closely

-with and support the Board and the committee in our CSR
+with and supports the Board and the committee in identifying and

-per predefined guidelines.
-The Foundation will also assist the Board
+implementing CSR activities.
+The Foundation also assists the Board and

 making appropriate disclosures (internal / external) on a periodic

-Infosys Foundation was established in 1996 as a not-for-profit trust
+The Infosys Foundation was established in 1996 as a not-for-profit

-the years, the Foundation has initiated, guided and conducted several programs in
+Foundation has initiated, guided and conducted several programs in

 destitute in several states.
-A more detailed report on the Foundation''s activities during fiscal year
+A more detailed report on the Foundation''s

 We would like to thank the honorary trustees of the Foundation, who

-continue to devote their valuable time and energy to planning,
+continue to devote their valuable time and energy in planning,

 directing and monitoring its activities.